RealRobotics/rpi-kb/README.md

 The documentation for connecting to Eduroam is [here](eduroam/eduroam.md).

+## Libcamera on Ubuntu 22.04LTS

+ROS Humble and Iron both use Ubuntu 22.04LTS as their OS.
+Unfortunately, the RPi camera v3 needs a later version of the Debian OS and kernel.
+This makes things messy!

 ## Acknowledgments

-&copy; 2022, University of Leeds.
+&copy; 2022-2023, University of Leeds.

-The author, A. Blight, has asserted their moral rights.
+The author, A. Blight, has asserted his moral rights.